quintel/merit/README.md

 The full load hours of **volatile** and **must-run** technologies already take the availability of these technologies into account.

+The full load hours can be queried from the ETM with the following query:

+    V(converter_key, full_load_hours)

 #### Dispatchables